sensitive beauty: how to care for sensitive skin

 As the largest organ in our body, our skin’s job is to protect us.
 It does this in part via the lipid matrix of the stratum corneum, the outermost layer of the skin.
 The lipid matrix has two essential functions: it keeps water in to maintain hydration, and it keeps damaging factors (UV rays, heat, chemicals) out.
 When your skin is sensitive, this outer barrier is weaker, thinner, and tends to be damaged more easily.
 As a result, potential irritants can penetrate the skin more easily, resulting in inflammation.
 Products are absorbed more readily as well, leading to sensitivity to ingredients.
 Finally, moisture now has an easier path of escape through this weakened barrier, which is why sensitive skin is also often dry.

 Finally, we’ll just add a few words about the microbiome, that little ecosystem of bacteria on our skin’s surface.
 It’s not as gross as it sounds – good bacteria on the skin help to guard us against pathogens that can affect both our skin and overall health.
 When the microbiome becomes imbalanced, with a surplus of harmful bacteria, the skin becomes vulnerable to conditions such as rosacea, acne, psoriasis, and eczema.
-The key to balancing your skin’s microbiome begins with diet – prebiotics (onions, garlic, soy milk, oats) and probiotics (yogurt).
+The key to balancing your skin’s microbiome begins with your diet – include both prebiotics (onions, garlic, soy milk, oats) and probiotics (yogurt).

 second layer: layers of sensitive skin